01702 939760 info@meteorwrite.co.uk

 • Regulators who regulate how we operate including the Financial Conduct Authority (FCA), Information Commissioner’s Office (ICO) and the Financial Ombudsman Service (FOS);

-• Insurance industry bodies, including the Association of British Insurers;
+• Insurance industry bodies, including the Association of British Insurers and the MIB;

 • Third parties that provide services in relation to your policy or claim, including checking no claims discounts;